d2l-ai/d2l-vi/chapter_convolutional-modern/nin_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. Tune the hyper-parameters to improve the classification accuracy.
-1. Why are there two $1\times 1$ convolutional layers in the NiN block?
+2. Why are there two $1\times 1$ convolutional layers in the NiN block?
 Remove one of them, and then observe and analyze the experimental phenomena.
-1. Calculate the resource usage for NiN
+3. Calculate the resource usage for NiN
     * What is the number of parameters?
     * What is the amount of computation?
     * What is the amount of memory needed during training?
     * What is the amount of memory needed during inference?
-1. What are possible problems with reducing the $384 \times 5 \times 5$ representation to a $10 \times 5 \times 5$ representation in one step?
+4. What are possible problems with reducing the $384 \times 5 \times 5$ representation to a $10 \times 5 \times 5$ representation in one step?
 -->

 *dịch đoạn phía trên*